h2o/h2o/README.md

 - CMake for generating the build files
 - Python 3 for the [code generator](https://github.com/toru/h2olog/blob/v2/misc/gen-quic-bpf.py)
 - [BCC](https://iovisor.github.io/bcc/) (>= 0.11.0) [installed](https://github.com/iovisor/bcc/blob/master/INSTALL.md) on your system
-- [SystemTap](https://sourceware.org/systemtap/) for DTrace shim to build H2O with DTrace support

 For Ubuntu 20.04 or later, you can install dependencies with: